This series is for healthcare professionals only.

 Covid survivors report a bewildering complex of long-term consequences.

 Provide best care

 Know when to refer to specialist care

 ANP Mann Cottage; Editor-in-Chief Primary Care Issues & Answers

 Bev is a nurse practitioner and independent nurse prescriber working in general practice in Gloucestershire.
 She specialises in long term conditions.
 She is also an Education Facilitator for Herefordshire CCG and is the Editor-in-Chief of Practice Nurse Journal and Primary Care Issues & Answers.
 She has key roles in respiratory care including as Asthma Lead for the Association of Respiratory Nurse Specialists and with the Primary Care Respiratory Society Policy Forum.
 She is also the nurse board member for the Primary Care Cardiovascular Society.
 Bev has an MSc in Respiratory Care and an MA in Medical Ethics and Law.
 She has been a Queen’s Nurse since 2015.

-With thanks to our educational partners and supporters, without whom the broadcasts would not be possible.
+We would like to offer our sincere thanks to our 2021 educational partners and supporters, without whom these important broadcasts would not be possible.